BenjaminKleppe/TheOrganizationalThermometer/README.md

 This project includes the following files:
 1. 'main.py'
 2. 'feedback_product_development.xlsx'
-3. 'Results CorpX.xlsx'
+3. 'output_tool.xlsx'
+4. 'Results_CorpX.xlsx'

 # 'main.py'
 The main.py includes the code that was developed for this project.
-To run it, please insert your own API key from OpenAI.
+**To run it, please insert your own API key from OpenAI.**

 It will produce a dataset consisting of:
 - the corresponding department (R&D or Quality);